-- 1. In the Tools toolbar, enable the Animate % mode. - 2.
-In the Tools toolbar, select the Transform 🔲 tool or press Shift + T. - 3.
-On the right side of the Timeline view, on the Camera Peg layer, select the frame at which you want the camera movement to start.
+- 2. In the Tools toolbar, select the Transform tool or press Shift + T. - 3.
+On the right side of the Timeline view, on the Camera peg layer, select the frame at which you want the camera movement to start.

-- 4. Do one of the following to add a keyframe: - In the Timeline toolbar, click the Add Keyframe 🕴 button. - Right-click and select Add Keyframe.
+- 4. Do one of the following to add a keyframe: - In the Timeline toolbar, click the F Add Keyframe button. - Right-click and select Add Keyframe. - Press F6.

-• Press F6.